algolia/autocomplete/packages/website/docs/autocomplete-js.md

 > `(params: { children: VNode, state: AutocompleteState<TItem>, sections: VNode[], createElement: Pragma, Fragment: PragmaFrag }) => void`

-Function called to render a no results section when no hits are returned.
-It is useful for letting the user know that the query returned no results.
+The function that renders a no results section when there are no hits.
+This is useful to let the user know that the query returned no results.

-There is no default implementation, which closes the panel when there's no results.
+There's no default implementation.
+By default, Autocomplete closes the panel when there's no results.
+Here's how you can customize this behavior:

 ```js
 import { render } from 'preact';